thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 documentation sections named "FUNCTION" and "LIST LEVELS" for additional information.

-In the default extension spring startup file (EXTEN.DSN), FORCE_1 MIN is a "function" of INITIAL_TENSION.
-This says that the force at the first load point should be greater than the value of INITIAL_TENSION.
+In the default extension spring start point (startup), FORCE\_1 MIN is a "function" of INITIAL\_TENSION.
+This says that the force at the first load point should be greater than the value of INITIAL\_TENSION.

-STRESS_INITIAL MIN and STRESS_INITIAL MAX are also defined as functions.
+STRESS\_INITIAL MIN and STRESS\_INITIAL MAX are also defined as functions.
-These constraints say that the stress produced by INITIAL_TENSION should be within the limits specified in the initial dialog specifying extension spring constants.
-The dialog refers to the range of these values as "readily obtainable" or "special request".
+These constraints say that the stress produced by INITIAL\_TENSION should be within the limits specified in the initial selection specifying extension spring Calculation Inputs.
+The selection values are "readily obtainable" or "special request".

-FACTOR_OF_SAFETY
+FACTOR OF SAFETY

                          allowable stress
     factor of safety =  ------------------